heathhenley/AOC/2015/README.md

 due to not understanding ocaml well yet - but got it done!
 Solved by recursively making all the possible choices, and then checking them, memoizing the results helped a ton.

+# Day 22: Wizard Simulator 20XX
+This was pretty tedious to debug but managed to get it working.
+Chose to switch back to python again for this one.
+The same type game as Day 21, except you have spells that you can choose from and they have different effects.
+So it sort of makes a tree of all the possible choices you can make with recursion.
+The key optimization that makes it not take forever is to exit early if you have already spent more mana than the current minimum - there's no need to play out the rest of those games.